-As I stepped off our little motor boat I was immediately greeted by a stampede of big hungry snouts desperate for food.
+As I stepped off our little motor boat I was immediately greeted by a stampede of hungry adult pig snouts desperate for food.
 I threw my open palms in the air signaling to them that I didn’t have any food on me, and they recognized that and quickly lost interest.

 But it gets worse.
 Before I even arrived, I wondered what would happen when the pigs started overpopulating the infamous “Pig island,” since there were no predators around and the only limiting resource, I imagined, was food.
 It didn’t take long to find the answer to that.
 This clearly wasn’t a big, lush island that pigs inhabited.
 From what I saw during my week in the Exumas, all of the pigs were on the little sandy beach all of the time, because that’s where their food source was.

 I counted them.
 There were maybe 20 or 25 pigs total, and most were babies, adolescents, or young mothers.
 “Where are all the other pigs?”
 I asked one tour guide who was boasting about how she named all the piglets, and comes every day to feed them pancakes or veggies.
 She mumbled something like, “oh, they must be in back.”
 In back of what?
 The rocky island, away from their food source?
 When I pressed further, she quickly changed the subject and no longer had any interest talking with me.
 Hmm…

 I Learned That Pigs on Pig Beach Are Slaughtered…